MicrosoftDocs/win32/desktop-src/Midl/reserved-keywords.md

 ---

 # Reserved keywords
-This topic lists the reserved keywords.
+This topic lists the reserved keywords in MIDL.
 You may not use these keywords in the names of your runtime classes and members.

 ## List of keywords that are reserved
 FALSE